alexpcheng/bisulfite_cfDNA/README.md

 # bisulfite_cfDNA
-Custom scripts used for data analysis of microbial and human derived cell-free DNA after bisulfite treatment published in [...]
+Custom scripts used for data analysis of microbial and human derived cell-free DNA after bisulfite treatment published in [journal]
 Major data analysis pipeline is written using the snakemake workflow (https://snakemake.readthedocs.io/en/stable/).

 ## Required pipelines